-Organic Chemistry (W) .5 credit Grade(s): 11-12 Course Code: Prerequisite: Honors Chemistry or Weighted H45100WS1, AP Chemistry H45100WS2

-Organic chemistry is the study of the composition and properties of compounds that are made from carbon.
-Carbon is a very unique element which forms chains with itself and therefore the amount of variation in organic compounds is virtually limitless.
-For this reason life is based on carbon.
-Organic compounds are also central to the economic growth of the U.S. since they are used in industries such as the rubber, plastics, fuel, pharmaceutical, cosmetics, detergent, coatings, dyestuffs, and agrichemicals industries.
-This course builds on concepts introduced in general chemistry and focuses in much more detail on the element carbon, exploring the structures of compounds it forms as well as their properties.
-The course will include laboratory experiments which include the synthesis and characterization of organic compounds.
+Organic Chemistry (W) Prerequisite: Honors Chemistry or AP Chemistry .5 credit Weighted Grade(s): 11-12 Course Code: H45100W Organic chemistry is the study of the co Carbon is a very unique element which compounds is virtually limitless.
+For this the economic growth of the U.S. since pharmaceutical, cosmetics, detergent, co concepts introduced in general chemist the structures of compounds it forms a forms chains with itsel s reason, life is based of they are used in indust coatings, dyestuffs, and try and focuses in much f and therefore the a n carbon.
+Organic cor ries such as the rubbe agrichemicals industr n more detail on the e mount of variation in organic npounds are also central to er, plastics, fuel, ries.
+This course builds on element carbon, exploring which include the synthesis and characterization of organic compounds.
 Organic Chemistry is a prerequisite to many medical careers.

-Biochemistry (W) .5 credit Grade(s): 11-12 Course Code: Prerequisite: Organic Chemistry Weighted H45310WS1, H45310WS2

-Biochemistry is the study of the chemicals of living systems and their interactions.
+Biochemistry (W) .5 credit Grade(s): 11-12 Course Code: Prerequisite: Organic Chemistry Weighted H45310W Biochemistry is the study of the chemicals of living systems and their interactions.
 Though on their own these chemicals are not living, together their interactions work to create and sustain living organisms.
 This course focuses on how the material, energy and information in biological systems are created and processed on the molecular level.
 It builds on concepts introduced both in general chemistry, general biology and organic chemistry.
 It is a sort of hybrid of chemistry and biology, exploring the details of how biological organisms use chemicals.
 The course will include laboratory experiments.
 Biochemistry is a very active research field and is a prerequisite to most medical careers.

-AP Environmental Science (W) 1 credit Grade(s): 11-12 Course Code:

-Prerequisite: n/a Weighted H42120WS1,

-H42120WS2

-This course will provide students with the scientific principles and concepts required to understand the interrelationships of the natural world.
+AP Environmental Science (W) 1 credit Grade(s): 11-12 Course Code: Prerequisite: n/a Weighted H42120WS1, H42120WS2 This course will provide students with the scientific principles and concepts required to understand the • interrelationships of the natural world.
 Students will analyze and interpret information and data; identify and analyze environmental problems; evaluate the ecological and human health risks associated with these problems; and critically examine various solutions for resolving or preventing them.
 This course will include laboratory and field investigation.
 The course includes the following six content areas: Earth Systems and Resources; The Living World; Population; Land and Water Use; Energy Resources; and Consumption.
 Students taking this course are strongly encouraged to take the Advanced Placement exam.
-Students taking the Advanced Placement exam may receive college credit if they receive a qualifying score.
+Students taking the

+Advanced Placement exam may receive college credit if they receive a qualifying score.
-AP Biology (W) 1 credit Grade(s): 11-12 Course Code: Prerequisite: Honors Biology or Weighted H42220WS1, Teacher Recommendation H42220WS2

-Students will study the scientific method, biochemistry, and cell structure and function from a standpoint of application to scientific research.
-The scientific method of problem solving, laboratory experience, essay writing, and independent projects will be emphasized.
-This course is designed to prepare students for the Biology Advanced Placement exam.
-During the second semester, students will study cell processes, reproduction and development, and heredity from a standpoint of application to scientific research.
-Methods of problem solving, laboratory experience essay writing, and independent projects will be emphasized.
-Students taking this course are strongly encouraged to take the Advanced Placement exam.
-Students taking the Advanced Placement exam may receive college credit if they receive a qualifying score.
+AP Biology (W) 1 credit Grade(s): 11-12 Course Code: Prerequisite: Honors Biology or Weighted H42220WS1, Teacher Recommendation H42220WS2 Students will study the scientific metho application to scientific research.
+The sci and independent projects will be emph Advanced Placement exam.
+During the development, and heredity from a stan laboratory experience essay writing, and are strongly encouraged to take the Ad ientific method of prob asized.
+This course is do second semester, stud idpoint of application to d independent projects lem solving, laborator esigned to prepare st ents will study cell pro o scientific research.
+N s will be emphasized. ry experience, essay writing, udents for the Biology ocesses, reproduction and Methods of problem solving, Students taking this course exam may receive college credit if they receive a qualifying score.